GoogleCloudPlatform/bank-of-anthos/extras/cloudsql-multicluster/README.md

 kubectl delete svc frontend -n ${NAMESPACE}
 ```

-13.  **Run the Multi-cluster Ingress setup script.** This registers both GKE clusters to Anthos with ***"memberships"*** and sets cluster 1 as the ***"config cluster"*** to administer the Multi-cluster Ingress resources.
+13.  **Run the Multi Cluster Ingress setup script.** This registers both GKE clusters to Anthos with ***"memberships"*** and sets cluster 1 as the ***"config cluster"*** to administer the Multi Cluster Ingress resources.

 ```
 ./register_clusters.sh
 ```

-14. **Create Multi-cluster Ingress resources for global routing.**  This YAML file contains two resources a headless Multicluster Kubernetes Service ("MCS") mapped to the `frontend` Pods, and a multi cluster Ingress resource, `frontend-global-ingress`, with `frontend-mcs` as the MCS backend.
-Note that we're only deploying this to Cluster 1, which we've designated as the multicluster ingress "config cluster."
+14. **Create Multi Cluster Ingress resources for global routing.**  This YAML file contains two resources a headless Multi Cluster Kubernetes Service ("MCS") mapped to the `frontend` Pods, and a Multi Cluster Ingress resource, `frontend-global-ingress`, with `frontend-mcs` as the MCS backend.
+Note that we're only deploying this to Cluster 1, which we've designated as the Multi Cluster Ingress "config cluster."

 ```
 kubectx cluster1